Is Gluten Free a Wise Choice?

 Recent research has shown that NCGS may be due to a number of factors…

-• Gut barrier dysfunction, triggered through use of antibiotics, NSAIDs and inflammatory pathogenic bacteria.
+Gut barrier dysfunction, triggered through use of stress, antibiotics, NSAIDs etc.

 But that’s not all.

-Digestive complaints and/or disorders can have a variety of causes…
+The TRUTH is that Digestive complaints and/or disorders have a variety of causes…

-2. The over-use of Roundup (Glyphosate) in Australia, and many countries around the world, along with other pesticides and herbicides.
-These products are used as a harvest aid and for weed control.
-In fact, Glyphosate has been linked to autoimmune disease…. a steady increase in Celiac disease has been shown in individuals who are exposed to an increased use of Glyphosate being sprayed on crops.
-[5] It is believed that the toxic overload from substances such as glyphosates may be responsible disrupting how our beneficial intestinal bacteria function and thus cause the digestive symptoms that so many individuals experience.
+And here’s the kicker… Glyphosate has been linked to autoimmune disease…. a steady increase in Celiac disease has been shown in individuals who are exposed to an increased use of Glyphosate being sprayed on crops[5].
+It is believed that the toxic overload from substances such as glyphosates - coupled with modern day stress - may be responsible disrupting how our beneficial intestinal bacteria function and thus cause the digestive symptoms that so many individuals experience.
 Glyphosate residues are greatest in sugar, corn, soy and wheat but also other grains, beans, legumes and has serious effects on your health…

-• When you ingest Glyphosate – found on non-organic food stuffs, not only does it interfere with this important enzyme causing a cascade of inflammatory reactions, but the Glyphosate itself has the ability to disrupt the gut lining and thus can induce inflammation and disease.
+Glyphosate residue has the ability to disrupt the gut lining and thus can induce inflammation and disease.

-Gluten-Free products are generally full of additives that do more harm than poor little Gluten could ever do!
+I don’t recommend choosing Gluten-Free products as they can be laden with health-eroding emulsifiers and thickeners that potentially do more harm than poor little Gluten could ever do!

 Here’s an example of ingredients found in a Gluten-Free wrap… Water, Modified Tapioca Starch, Rice flour, Maize Starch, Soy flour, Maize Polenta, Rice bran oil, sugar, Vinegar, Dried Yeast, Egg white powder, Soy protein, Iodised Salt, Vegetable Gums, Anticaking agent, Emulsifier, Acidity regulator and preservative.

-Instead CHOOSE a Gluten (included) Organic Wrap which has ingredients such as… Organic Spelt Flour, Sea Salt, Dried Yeast and Olive oil.
-I
+CHOOSE a Gluten (included) Organic Wrap which has ingredients such as… Organic Spelt Flour, Sea Salt, Dried Yeast and Olive oil.

 FOCUS on eating a VARIETY of whole fresh whole foods – fruits, vegetables, beans, legumes, organic gluten free grains (buckwheat, amaranth, corn, quinoa, rice etc), nuts and seeds.
 This will allow the gut to repair and reduce the inflammatory response.